byjg/php-rest-reference-architecture/docs/psr11.md

 The available environments are defined in the class `RestReferenceArchitecture\Psr11` in the method `environment()`.

-The project has 4 environments with the following inheritance hierarchy:
+The project has four environments with the following inheritance hierarchy:

 ```mermaid
 graph TD